-- Such floor space shall not include hallways, kitchens, storage areas, or any other areas not available for the care of children. - Bathrooms shall be included only if they are used exclusively by children enrolled in the program when the program is in session. - Square footage shall determine the maximum capacity or number of children that may be served in the space.
-Maximum group size shall not exceed the maximum capacity in any given space, but maximum group size may be less than the capacity depending upon the ages of children served. - Licensed space meeting the required square footage per child may be defined by barriers to serve more than one class/group of children.
-Barriers must be at least thirty-six inches in height, may be permanent or nonpermanent walls, bookcases, partitions, or some similar device used to define the areas.
+- Such floor space shall not include hallways, kitchens, storage areas, or any other areas not designated for the care of children. - Bathrooms shall be included only if they are used exclusively by children enrolled in the program when the program is in session. - Square footage shall determine the maximum capacity or number of children that may be served in the space.
+Maximum group size shall not exceed the maximum capacity in any given space. - Licensed space meeting the required square footage per child may be defined by barriers to serve more than one class/group of children.
+Barriers must be at least thirty-six inches in height, may be permanent or nonpermanent walls, bookcases, partitions, or some similar device used to define the areas. - Electrical outlets are to be covered when not in use unless documentation is on file that the outlets are tamper resistant. - The center is to be cleaned daily and always kept in a sanitary condition.
+Cleaning and sanitizing are not to take place while rooms are occupied by children, except for general cleanup activities such as sweeping, vacuuming, mopping, and wiping off tables which are part of the daily routine. - Smoking is prohibited on the premises. - The public may use areas such as entry ways, hallways, bathrooms, and other areas normally available for public use if such access does not constitute a risk or hazard to the health and safety of the children in care.